Short stem prosthesis: Benefits, challenges, and success factors

 The surgeon's experience and expertise are crucial for the success of the operation.
 Surgeons who are well-trained in the technique of short-stem prosthesis and have performed a high number of these operations generally achieve better results.

-• Training and Continuing Education: Surgeons should regularly participate in further training and courses to stay up-to-date with the latest techniques and technologies in hip arthroplasty.
+• Education and training: Surgeons should regularly attend further education and training courses to stay up to date with the latest techniques and technologies in hip endoprosthetics.
 This contributes to the continuous improvement of their skills.

-• Surgical Experience: The performance of a high number of short stem prosthesis surgeries increases the surgeon's expertise and confidence.
+• Surgical experience: Performing a large number of short-stem prosthesis operations increases the surgeon's expertise and confidence.
 Patients should inquire about their surgeon's experience with this specific technique and consider reviews or recommendations from other patients.

 3. Postoperative Rehabilitation